lsst-sitcom/sitcomtn-081/index.md

 ## Earthquake Response

 We study whether the mag~6 earthquake events are safe for the mirror.
-There are two dates with large aearthquakes:
+There are two dates with large earthquakes:

 - 2023-09-06 23:48:15 UTC
 - 2023-10-31 12:33:43 UTC